pymupdf/PyMuPDF/docs/document.rst

           Solution: use an **OCG** for object 1 and an **OCMD** for object 2.
 Create the OCMD via ``set_ocmd(ocgs=[xref], policy="AllOff")``, with the :data:`xref` of the OCG.

-        2. Use the **visibility expression** *ve*: This is a list of a logical expression keyword (string) followed by integers or other lists.
-The possible logical expressions are **"and"**, **"or"**, and **"not"**.
-The integers must be :data:`xref` numbers of OCGs.
-The syntax of this parameter is a bit awkward, but quite powerful:
+        2. Use the **visibility expression** *ve*: This is a list of two or more items.
+The **first item** is a logical keyword: one of the strings **"and"**, **"or"**, or **"not"**.
+The **second** and all subsequent items must either be an integer or another list.
+An integer must be the :data:`xref` number of an OCG.
+A list must again have at least two items starting with one of the boolean keywords.
+This syntax is a bit awkward, but quite powerful:

-          - Each list, including the top one, must start with a logical expression.
+          - Each list must start with a logical keyword.
-          - If the first item is a **"not"**, then the list must have exactly two items.
+          - If the keyword is a **"not"**, then the list must have exactly two items.
 If it is **"and"** or **"or"**, any number of other items may follow.
-          - Items following the logical expression may be either integers or other lists.
+          - Items following the logical keyword may be either integers or again a list.
 An *integer* must be the xref of an OCG.
-A *list* must conform to the rules above.
+A *list* must conform to the previous rules.

           **Examples:**